See the World, Keep your Job…I’m doing it and so can you!

 Step 2 – The Hotels

-After years of learning the ins and outs of the various hotel loyalty programs, I have become a huge fan of Starwood Hotels and Resorts (Westin, Sheraton, Le Meridien, St. Regis, W and others).
-Though Hilton and Marriott have equally wonderful properties all over the world, in my opinion Starwood’s Preferred Guest (SPG) program far exceeds those offered by other chains. (and if you stay at an SPG property, look for me on SPGtv in your room!)
+After years of learning the ins and outs of the various hotel loyalty programs, I have become a huge fan of Marriott Hotels.
+Though Hilton, Hyatt, etc. have equally wonderful properties all over the world, in my opinion Marriott’s Bonvoy program far exceeds those offered by other chains.

 One of my favorite apartment rental sites is Airbnb and I’ve rented through them all over the world (including the Tuscan villa we used for our wedding!).
 If you haven’t rented through Airbnb before, click here for my discount code.
 You’ll get $40 off your first rental and, when you book, I’ll get $20 off my next rental…that’s a win-win!